© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Comfortable clothing is important to us all.
 However, it is particularly critical to certain sports, leisure and occupational activities where the characteristics of the clothing can seriously overburden the wearer, impairing performance in carrying out their activities.

 Many items of specialist clothing used as personal protective equipment (PPE) are intended to provide a physical barrier to hazards.
-Foul weather clothing and firefighters’ suits for instance, need to exhibit good permeability and water penetration resistance to allow the wearer to continue to operate effectively.
+Foul weather clothing and firefighters’ suits for instance, need to exhibit good water vapour permeability and water penetration resistance to allow the wearer to continue to operate effectively.
 If these properties are absent or at low levels, the wearer is likely to become prematurely fatigued and only able to operate in hostile environments for limited periods.
 In addition, firefighters’ clothing with low water vapour permeability can lead to an increase in steam burns.

 SATRA has specialist laboratory facilities for physiological assessments and associated test methods that enable a number of wearer comfort parameters to be quantified.